Child wearing a turquoise crochet beanie, photographed in a clean neutral playroom with soft natural light and light wood furniture.

 Finished size

-This pattern includes multiple sizes with a complete size chart to help you choose the best fit.
-Use the chart below to match head circumference, crown size, and hat height, and always check your gauge for the most accurate results.
+Use the size chart below to choose the best fit based on head circumference, crown size, and hat height.
+Always check your gauge for the most accurate results.

 Gauge